 “Am I that…”

 “Obvious?
 Most definitely, I don’t need to use my abilities to know what you’re thinking.
 It’s not just written all over your face.
 It’s in your body language.
-You act like you’re afraid of your own shadow.”
+You act like very timid.”

 “I’m not afraid.
 You…caught me off guard with your assault on my senses that’s all.”